China Gospel Fellowship: History

-The Tanghe Fellowship was founded in the 1980s.
+The China Gospel Fellowship, or Tanghe Fellowship was founded in the 1980s.

 In 2002, Eastern Lightning, a Chinese Christian new religious movement, allegedly kidnapped 34 of the Fellowship's leading members and held them for two months.
 In 2004, more than 100 leaders of the church were arrested as part of governmental raids against unregistered churches.
-Sources consider it to be among the one of the largest Protestant denominations in the world, and the third largest in China, behind the state-supported Three-Self Patriotic Movement and the Fangcheng Fellowship.
+Sources consider it to be among the largest Protestant denominations in the world, and the third largest in China, behind the state-supported Three-Self Patriotic Movement and the Fangcheng Fellowship.